PixarV/terraform-provider-r4/docs/resources/paas_service.md

 ~> **Note** All the parameters in the `monitoring` block are editable.

-The `monitoring` block has the following structure:
+The `monitoring` block structure is described below.

+The following arguments are required:

 * `monitor_by` - (Required) The ID of the monitoring service.
 It must run in the same VPC as the service.

+The following arguments are optional:

 * `monitoring_labels` - (Optional) Map containing labels that are assigned to the metrics of the service.
   Keys must be 1 to 64 characters long.